-Reduced Energy Costs Improved Drought Resiliency Water agencies and utilities, residents, and businesses can save money and resources by improving the efficiency of water systems and facility operations.
-The amount of energy needed to source, treat, and deliver water can be reduced by improving the efficiency of operations.
-The volume of water required can also be reduced, through efficiency and conservation programs in the community and proactive leak detection programs.
+Benefits Reduced Energy Costs Improved Drought Resiliency Improving the efficiency of water systems and facility operations can save water agencies and utilities, residents, and businesses money and resources by reducing both the amount of energy needed to source, treat, and deliver water by improving the efficiency of operations as well as reduce the total amount of water required to be delivered through efficiency and conservation programs in the community.
+Finally, water agencies and utilities can reduce water losses through proactive leak detection programs.
 The State of California has a goal to reduce per capita water use, especially in drought years when water resources become scarce.
-In a typical California home the major indoor water users are toilets (33%), showers (22%), faucets (18%), washing machines (14%), leaks (12%) and dishwashers rank last (1%).28 Given that indoor water is delivered to a small number of readily identifiable appliances, it is easy to target those that use the most water.
-There is a significant amount of energy used in sourcing, treating, and delivering water, and the City should work to improve the efficiency of their processes and encourage Nevada Irrigation District (NID) to do so as well.
-Water efficiency measures taken at any point along the sourcing, treatment, delivery, and use of water will alleviate this energy burden.
+In a typical California home the major indoor water users are toilets (33%), showers (22%), faucets (18%), washing machines (14%), leaks (12%) and dishwashers rank last (1%).27 Given that indoor water is delivered to a small number of readily identifiable appliances, it is easy to target those with the greatest water efficiency potential and mitigate leaks.
+There is a significant amount of energy used in sourcing, treating, and delivering water to community members, and the County should improve the efficiency of their processes where possible and encourage Nevada Irrigation District (NID) to as well.
+Water efficiency measures taken at any point along the sourcing, treatment, delivery, and use of water will help alleviate this energy burden.
 Moreover, diversifying and streamlining our water sources and treatment systems can create more reliable water supply while utilizing fewer resources.

-STRATEGY 3.1: IMPROVE AND INCREASE THE CITY'S OUTREACH AND EDUCATION EFFORTS IN COLLABORATION WITH NEVADA IRRIGATION DISTRICT BY PROVIDING INFORMATION ON EXISTING AND FUTURE PROGRAMS.
+STRATEGY 3.1: IMPROVE AND INCREASE THE COUNTY'S OUTREACH AND EDUCATION EFFORTS IN COLLABORATION WITH NEVADA IRRIGATION DISTRICT AND OTHER WATER AGENCIES BY PROVIDING INFORMATION ON EXISTING AND FUTURE WATER EFFICIENCY AND CONSERVATION PROGRAMS.

-Reducing water use by fixing leaks and improving the efficiency of appliances, showers, and faucets can help the community and the City reduce costs for water and sewer service, and increase community resiliency in drought years.
-Water efficiency information can be effectively shared on the City's website, at City Hall, and through the City's ability to lead by example.
-To do this, the City should benchmark their facilities' current water use, both indoor and outdoor, to identity how much water is used by the City, and the cost of their water and sewer service.
-After baseline use has been determined, the City should identify actions to reduce water use to meet the state's 25% water use reduction goal.
+Reducing water use by fixing leaks and improving the efficiency of appliances, showers, and faucets can help the community and County reduce costs for water and sewer service and increase community resiliency in future drought years.
+Water efficiency education can be effectively communicated by providing information on the County's website, at County Administrative Center, and through the County's ability to lead by example.
+To do this, the County should benchmark their facilities' current water use, both indoor and outdoor, to identity how much water is used by the County and the cost to the County for water and sewer service.
+After baseline use has been determined, the County should identify actions to reduce water use to meet the state's 25% water use reduction goal.

 Based on the 2013 California Water Plan Update, use of more water efficient toilets, showers, faucets, and washing machines in addition to leak detection could reduce water usage by 15 gallons per capita per day (GPCD), a 25% reduction from typical daily residential water usage of 62 GPCD.
-The City should provide information and resources that residents and businesses can employ to save water and money, including NID programs that increase water conservation, highlight strategies including toilet and shower head rebates, water conservation information, and free advice from Master Gardeners in Nevada County.2930
+The County should provide information and resources that County water users can employ to save water and money, including the programs NID provides to increase water conservation.
+Strategies to highlight include toilet and shower head rebates, water conservation information, and free advice from Master Gardeners in Nevada County.^{28,29}

 Additional water can be saved outdoors through improved irrigation, rain sensors, and the use of native landscaping that does not require irrigation.
-The City has adopted a water efficient landscape ordinance as part of this strategy, and should continue to provide relevant information to residents and businesses, as well as review new development landscaping plans for compliance with the water efficient landscape ordinance.
+The County has adopted a water efficient landscape ordinance as part of this strategy, and should continue to provide relevant information to residents and businesses, as well as review new development landscaping plans for compliance with the water efficient landscape ordinance.